CiscoDevNet/DnacEventHandler/README.md

 ### Rules:
 Rule are very simple instructions written in Javascript format.
 Use curl to send a POST req using the sample RULE provided for reference in the file https://github.com/CiscoDevNet/DnacEventHandler/blob/master/SampleRule.json

-Rule will be evaluated in a context where **this** is the event passed to the rule for evaluation.
-Using **this** to reference a field in event, like: this.severity, this.priority, this.connectedDevice[0].hostname

 ~~~
 curl -H "Content-Type: application/json" -X POST --data @SampleRule.json http://0.0.0.0:3000/v1/rules
 ~~~

+Rule will be evaluated in a context where **this** is the event passed to the rule for evaluation.
+Using **this** to reference a field in event, like:
+* this.severity
+* this.priority
+* this.connectedDevice[0].hostname

 ### Events: